icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 * [quotify](https://github.com/damofthemoon/zsh-quotify) - Displays inspiring coding quotes from our pairs when starting up.
 * [randeme](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
 * [random-quotes](https://github.com/vkolagotla/zsh-random-quotes) - Displays random quotes or facts.
+* [redis](https://github.com/z-shell/redis) - Will run `redis-server` pointing it to the `redis.conf` configuration file.
+This can be used with the [zdharma/zredis](https://github.com/z-shell/zredis) plugin to share variables between shells.
 * [razer-status-code](https://github.com/michaelmcallister/razer-status-code) - Change the colour of your [Razer Mouse](https://openrazer.github.io/) based on the status of the last executed command.
 Requires [OpenRazer](https://openrazer.github.io) linux drivers.
 * [rbenv (ecortinas)](https://github.com/ecortinas/zsh-rbenv) - Based on the [zsh-pyenv](https://github.com/mattberther/zsh-pyenv) plugin.
 This plugin will install rbenv and make it readily available
 * [rbenv (elliottcable)](https://github.com/ELLIOTTCABLE/rbenv.plugin.zsh) - A faster fork of the rbenv plugin from oh-my-zsh.